djinn-org/djinn/docs/overview.md

 But even then, if your favorite meeting rooms are all taken, your frustration will be just as great as when trying to book your first meeting ever.

-### Problem 2: booking a room is not driven by the needs of users
+### Problem 2: the process of booking a room is not user-oriented

 When booking a room, users have very common and very natural needs: